WildernessLabs/Netduino.Foundation/docs/API/Sensors/Temperature/Analog/index.md

 ---
-layout: Library
+layout: API
 title: Analog Temperature Sensor
 subtitle: All purpose driver for analog temp sensors such as the TMP3* and LM35 series.
 ---

-The analog temperature sensor driver can be used with any sensor that has a linear response.
-This includes the following sensors:
+The analog temperature sensor driver can be used with any sensor that has a linear voltage response.
+It has been tested with the following series of temperature sensors:

 * TMP35
 * TMP36
 * TMP37
 * LM35

-These sensors are exhibit a linear change in the analog voltage for each degree centigrade.
+These sensors exhibit a linear change in the analog voltage for each degree centigrade.
 This is often presented in the datasheet as follows:

 ![](AnalogSensorLinearResponse.png)

-This driver can work with any sensor of this type.
+This driver should work with any sensor of this type.

 ## Purchasing